Fredelektro/Fredelektro/README.md

-Hi, I am Frederico
+Hi, I am Frederico 35 years old.

-I'm learning AVR Mocrocontoller architecture and interface UART
+i'm focus on embedded systems.

+Most languages i use:
+C++,C and Python.

 <!---
 Fredelektro/Fredelektro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.